-JHU Research Advisor Requirements: The research advisor should be a member of the Robotics faculty, as listed in the Robotics Advising Manual.
-In some unusual cases, exceptions can be made, in which case the research advisor must be a JHU professor holding an appointment in the Whiting School of Engineering.
-All research advisors for all Robotics MSE internships must be approved in advance by the Robotics MSE Graduate Director.
+JHU Internship Advisor Requirements: The internship advisor should be a member of the Robotics faculty, as listed in the Robotics Advising Manual.
+In some unusual cases, exceptions can be made, in which case the internship advisor must be a JHU professor holding an appointment in the Whiting School of Engineering.
+All internship advisors for all Robotics MSE internships must be approved in advance by the Robotics Director of Education.

 Students should start the Internship Option process early.
 Identifying an internship and an internship advisor, completing the Internship Mutual Work Agreement, and completing the Internship Agreement take time.
-You are required to submit the Internship Mutual Work Agreement and the sign Internship Agreement at least two (2) weeks before the start of the semester of the internship.
+You are required to submit the Internship Mutual Work Agreement and the signed Internship Agreement at least two (2) weeks before the start of the semester of the internship.
 It is recommended that you start identifying an internship advisor at least a month before the semester of the internship and begin the paperwork then.